ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 - Allow long-duration tests that reveal performance trends

 Using these thread groups results in more accurate performance data and insights relevant to real-world scenarios.

+---

+## Section 05 - HTTP Cookie Manager to Capture Sessions

+HTTP Cookie Manager allows JMeter to store and send cookies automatically while executing requests.
+This simulates a real browser’s behavior and is essential for applications that maintain session state across multiple requests.

+---

+### Why We Need a Cookie Manager

+- Many web applications use cookies to track user sessions.
+- Without a cookie manager, requests may appear as separate users, causing test failures or inaccurate results.
+- Ensures continuity of login sessions, shopping carts, and other user-specific flows.

+---

+### Usage of Cookie Manager in JMeter Tests

+1. Add **HTTP Cookie Manager** to your Test Plan or Thread Group.
+2. By default, it stores cookies sent by the server and automatically includes them in subsequent requests.
+3. You can configure it to:
+   - Clear cookies each iteration
+   - Use a specific policy (standard, netscape, or best-match)
+   - Store cookies for multiple domains

+**Example:**
+- User logs in → Server sends session cookie
+- Cookie Manager saves the session cookie
+- Subsequent requests include the cookie → Server recognizes the user session

+**Use Cases:**
+- Login/logout scenarios
+- Maintaining sessions across multiple pages
+- E-commerce flows with shopping carts
+- Any scenario requiring session continuity